| | | | | | |

 Moist, tender buckwheat banana bread that is studded with walnuts for a delicious crunchy contrast.
-Super easy to make, and is ready from scratch in under an hour!
-This banana bread is perfect for breakfast or an easy anytime snack.
+Super easy to make, this banana buckwheat bread recipe is ready from scratch in under an hour!
+Perfect for breakfast or an easy anytime snack.
 Totally gluten-free and dairy-free too.
 Go bake a loaf today!

 Jump to: